-Annual Deductible - the total of the Allowed Amount, or the Recognized Amount when applicable, you must pay for Covered Health Care Services per year before the Plan will begin paying for Benefits.
-It does not include any amount that exceeds Allowed Amounts or the Recognized Amount when applicable.
+Annual Deductible - the total of the Allowed Amount, you must pay for Covered Health Care Services per year before the Plan will begin paying for Benefits.
+It does not include any amount that exceeds Allowed Amounts.
 The Schedule of Benefits will tell you if your plan is subject to payment of an Annual Deductible and how it applies.